-In the far-ultraviolet (FUV ~ 115 to 205 nm), COS is more sensitive than STIS by factors of 10 to 30, while in the near-ultraviolet (NUV ~ 170-320 nm) COS sensitivity is two to three times that of STIS.
-COS is optimized for observations of point source targets, so it will be the instrument of choice for faint point source targets.
-Its aperture is 2.5 arcsec in diameter.
-Its FUV spatial resolution is limited to 1", while the COS NUV spatial resolution is approximately 0.05".
+In the far-ultraviolet (FUV ~ 115 to 205 nm), COS is more sensitive than STIS by factors of 10 to 30, while in the near-ultraviolet (NUV ~ 17 to 320 nm) COS sensitivity is two to three times that of STIS.
+COS also has a unique, but limited, capability in the FUV spectral region shortward of 115 nm extending to ~91 nm - please refer to the COS Instrument Handbook for important considerations concerning COS observations in this wavelength range.
+COS is optimized for observations of faint point source targets, so it will be the instrument of choice for such objects.
+Its aperture is 2.5" in diameter.
+COS FUV spatial resolution is limited to 1", while the COS NUV spatial resolution is approximately 0.05".
 However for sources larger than approximately 1" perpendicular to the dispersion direction, portions of the spectrum may overlap on the NUV detector.
 Therefore, when spatial resolution is required, STIS will usually be the preferred instrument.
 STIS 1st order NUV and FUV MAMA modes have spatial resolution of about 0.05" over a 25" long slit, while STIS CCD spectral modes (190-1020 nm) have spatial resolution of about 0.1" with a 52" long slit.
 COS does not operate in the optical.

 STIS high dispersion echelle modes also have significantly higher spectral resolution than COS (100,000 vs. 20,000), which will be essential for some science programs.
-In addition, the STIS NUV medium resolution echelle mode E230M has a wider wavelength coverage in a single exposure (~80 nm) than does a single COS NUV medium resolution exposure (10 to 12 nm in three discontinuous pieces), and so, despite the sensitivity advantage of COS in the NUV, when complete coverage of a broad wavelength range is needed, STIS may be a more efficient choice.
+In addition, the STIS NUV medium resolution echelle mode E230M has a wider wavelength coverage in a single exposure (~80 nm) than does a single COS NUV medium resolution exposure (10 to 12 nm in three discontinuous pieces).
+Despite the sensitivity advantage of COS in the NUV, when complete coverage of a broad wavelength range is needed, STIS may be a more efficient choice.
 STIS also has a wider variety of apertures than does COS, including a number of neutral density apertures, and so STIS may be preferred for many UV bright objects.